andresangelini/andresangelini.github.io/_posts/2018-10-10-Making-a-pattern-with-Sass-functions.md

   background-image: url("grooves.svg"),
                     url("grooves.svg"),
                     url("grooves.svg"),
-                    //...
+                    url("grooves.svg"),
+                    url("grooves.svg"),
                     url("grooves.svg");
   background-position: 0,
+                       568px 0,
+                       1136px 0,
+                       0 568px,
-                       527px 568px,
+                       568px 568px,
-                       1054px 1136px,
-                       //...
-                       1527px 5680px;
+                       1136px 568px;
   background-size: 100%;
 }
 ```

-The intention here is to create a tile pattern out of the grooves so that there are a total of 10 tiles next to each other in both `x` and `y` axis.
+The intention in this example is to create a tile pattern out of the grooves so that there are a total of 6 tiles next to each other in both `x` and `y` axis.
 But of course, we already know this could be a lot better by doing it the Sass way.

 ## Multiple `background-image`s with Sass